They voted Republican for years. This time, James Comey and a host of others backed Biden.

 There are at least two examples of the reverse phenomenon.
 Rod Blagojevich, former Democratic governor of Illinois, called himself a “Trump-ocrat” after President Trump commuted his prison sentence.
 He appeared this week at a pro-Trump rally in Chicago, where he praised the president for “remaking the Republican Party.”
 Georgia state Rep. Vernon Jones, who is Black and described himself as a lifelong Democrat, spoke in support of Trump at the Republican National Convention.

-“Why is a lifelong Democrat speaking at the Republican National Convention?” he asked.
+“Why is a lifelong Democrat speaking at the Republican National Convention?” he said.
 “That’s a fair question.
 And here’s your answer: The Democratic Party does not want Black people to leave the mental plantation they’ve had us on for decades.”

 But during a presidency marked by division, including within the GOP itself, most of those switching sides are Republicans voting Democrat.
 Some have also changed parties: Comey, whom the president fired in 2017, says he is no longer a Republican because of the party’s embrace of Trump, and Cohen, who had been a Democrat until 2017, left the GOP in 2018.